MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/map-wizard-and-map-layer-wizard-report-builder-and-ssrs.md

 -   For embedded data, specify whether to include all data or just the data in the current view.

--   Specify whether to include a [!INCLUDE[msCoName](../../includes/msconame-md.md)] Bing map tiles background.
+-   Specify whether to include a Microsoft Bing map tiles background.

 ###  <a name="Viewport"></a> What is the map view or viewport?
  The map viewport defines the map area to display for all layers in your report.